w3f/Grants-Program/applications/cScale.md

 * Currently there does not seem to be a working standalone implementation of this serialization codec in C
 * A SCALE implementation would allow for the development of more desktop applications communicating with Substrate nodes
 * I am developing this because I am interested in creating a simple and secure desktop Substrate wallet
+* I already have a generally working product that I would also like to improve as I get suggestions

 ### Project Details